Rahim Ali

-Rahim Ali (born 21 April 2000) is an Indian professional footballer who plays as a forward for Indian Super League club Odisha FC and the India national team.
+Rahim Ali (born 21 April 2000) is an Indian professional footballer who plays as a forward for Indian Super League club Odisha and the India national team.

+Early career

+Born in Ichapur, West Bengal, Ali was part of the AIFF Elite Academy batch that was preparing for the 2017 FIFA U-17 World Cup to be hosted in India.

 Club career

-Earlier career
+Indian Arrows

-Born in Ichapur, West Bengal, Ali was part of the AIFF Elite Academy batch that was preparing for the 2017 FIFA U-17 World Cup to be hosted in India.
-After the tournament, Ali was selected to play for the Indian Arrows, an All India Football Federation-owned team that would consist of India under-20 players to give them playing time.
+After the 2017 FIFA U-17 World Cup, Ali was selected to play for the Indian Arrows, an All India Football Federation-owned team that would consist of India under-20 players to give them playing time.
 He made his professional debut for the side in the Arrows' first match of the season against Chennai City.
 He came on as a 73rd-minute substitute for Rahul Praveen as Indian Arrows won 3–0.

 Chennaiyin

 On 31 May 2019, Ali signed with Chennaiyin and appeared in the 2019–20 Indian Super League.
 They lost to Odisha on 6 January 2020 and won a game against Hyderabad by 3–1.